dextertanyj/CS2102-Database-Systems/README.md

 1. Raises exception if employee ID does not exist in either `Juniors`, `Seniors`, or `Managers` table.
 1. Otherwise, continue.

+#### **resigned_employee_cleanup**
+Activated on:
+1. After `INSERT` or `UPDATE FOR resignation_date` on `Employees` table.

+Actions:
+1. If new resignation date is non-null then:
+    1. Delete all entries from `Bookings` table where creator is new employee and booking date is after the new resignation date.
+    2. Delete all entries from `Attends` table where employee is new employee and the attendance date is after the new resignation date.
+1. Continue.

 ---

 ### Meeting Rooms